Harry Atwood: Aviation career

+Plastic planes

+Harry Atwood was also a pioneer whom the Massachusetts Institute of Technology and other authorities called "The Father of Plastic Planes."
+He introduced a somewhat revolutionary method of constructing a plane by molding wood veneers treated with cellulose acetate.
+He began working on his in 1912 when he was searching for aircraft materials that were cheap and abundant, possessed essential strength-to-weight requirements, and lent themselves to mass production of the larger aircraft assemblies such as complete wings and hole fuselages, as an integral one-piece structure.

+The monocoque, or single shell, fuselage was one of his great hopes.
+The general idea of his thinking was a practice used by the ancient Egyptians.
+Skilled cabinet makers employed plywood and glue which produced a light, strong, and durable wood by taking two thin flat panels of wood, laying the grain of each sheet at right angles to each other, and then sticking them together with a bonding agent.
+Atwood experimented with wood processed in a similar manner forming the wood into complex shapes using molds and mandrels.
+The plane he successfully completed and flew in 1912 used this technique, but it failed in one important respect.
+The strongest albumen glue of the time was used as the bonding agent but did not hold up well in weather and came apart in the rain.

+Eight years later, Atwood unveiled his second plastic plane.
+Great improvements had been made in albumen glues such as the waterproof albumen glue made by Henry L. Haskell, but there were still bonding problems.
+He and his followers of this technique for aircraft manufacturing felt that a plastic or synthetic resin would solve the bonding problems.

+Others continued Atwood's vision which led to improvements in glues and molding, including Virginius E Clark's Duramold process, Gene Vidal's Weldwood process, and Timm Aircraft's Aeromold process.

 Personal life

 Atwood was married five times.
 His first marriage was to Sarah Jenkins of Lynn, Massachusetts.
 The union resulted in two children: Edgar, who died at the age of 3 days, and Bethany.
 The couple later divorced.

 On March 2, 1914, Atwood married Ruth Satterthwaite in a courthouse ceremony in her hometown of Reading, Pennsylvania.
 The couple had three children, Katrina, Gene, and Ruth.
 Atwood and his wife remained wed until she died in October 1920 at the age of 27.

 His third wife, Helen Satterthwaite, was the widow of Ruth's brother.
 They were married for 90 days before divorcing.
 His fourth wife, Mary Dalton died shortly after giving birth to their son, Harry, Jr., in 1930.
 Harry, Jr. was raised by a minister and his wife.
 His fifth wife was his housekeeper Nellie Pickens.
 They had one daughter, Nelda Stiles.
-Atwood died on July 14, 1967 in Murphy, North Carolina at age 83.
+Atwood died on July 14, 1967, in Murphy, North Carolina, at age 83.